Traces of Social Competence in Large Language Models: Traces

 \subsection{Detailed pre-training \& mid-training traces}

 This appendix presents detailed learning curves for OLMo 2.
-We provide a pre-training overview across all model sizes in \autoref{app:fig:traces}, and a complete (all checkpoints) view for the 7B model in \autoref{app:fig:7B-traces}. \autoref{app:fig:stage2-7B-traces} shows the strict performance of mid-training.
-There seems to be no clear difference between the start and end of pre-training.
-We, therefore, did not incorporate it in the main body of this paper.

-The detailed run shows considerable variation from checkpoint to checkpoint.
-However, we observe the same general tendencies when subsampling the checkpoints: over the course of training, FB performance tends to increase or decrease.
-Hence, we use the subsampled results in the main paper to draw our conclusions about the learning dynamics.
+We provide a subsampled overview (i.e., we sample 50 checkpoints evenly spaced by token count) of pre-training across all model sizes in \autoref{app:fig:traces} and a complete view (all checkpoints) for the 7B model in \autoref{app:fig:7B-traces}.
+The detailed run using all pre-training checkpoints shows considerable variation across checkpoints.
+However, we observe the same general trend when subsampling checkpoints: over the course of training, FB performance tends to increase or decrease.
+Hence, we use the subsampled results in the main paper to draw our conclusions about the learning dynamics. \autoref{app:fig:stage2-7B-traces} shows the strict performance of mid-training.
+There seems to be no clear difference between the start and end of mid-training.
+We therefore did not incorporate mid-training analyses into the main body of this paper.